Cemito/windows-ps/README.md

 # Windows Powershell Script
 This script will enable My Computer on the desktop.
-It will use [Chocolatey](https://community.chocolatey.org/) to download and install packages of your chosing.
+It will use [Chocolatey](https://community.chocolatey.org/) to download and install packages of your choosing.
 Currently, installs Firefox and VSCode.
+Bloatware programs such as Xbox, Get Office, Get started will also be removed.

 ## Usage
 Search for Windows PowerShell.
 Right click Run as administrator.